 I selected Vultr because of its reasonable pricing and I could hop on a server in Chicago which is my location.

-I set up a 4 GB Vultr server which met their “Free Trial” requirements.
+I set up a 4 GB Vultr server that met their “Free Trial” requirements.

-Once I set up the server and apps, created sFTP logins and all the other baloney I figured I’m ready for migration.
+Once the server configuration and necessary apps added.
+I created sFTP logins and all the other baloney so I figured I’m ready for migration.

 I looked at their free migration which resolved to a page with a video of their migration plug-in which looked kind of cumbersome